Respond to a Bug Report

 Extract Slack Message Content

-Leave this step as-is for this specific template.
-Basically, it defines the Slack messages you add an emoji reaction to as the asset Jira is to extract and use to create a Jira issue (in the next step of the workflow).
+Leave this step as-is for this specific template—the proper variable is already selected in the Link to Slack Message text field.
+Basically, this step defines the Slack messages you add an emoji reaction to as the asset Jira is to extract and use to create a Jira issue (in the next step of the workflow).

-In order for the app to retrieve the message content from Jira, it must be a member of the target channel; add it by typing
+In order for this step to retrieve the message content from Jira, the app must be a member of the target channel; add it by typing

-@Workflow Steps for Jirain the channel.
+@Workflow Steps for Jira(and then pressing Enter) in the Slack channel.
 Otherwise, the step will fail.

 Create Jira Issue